Unleash/unleash/website/docs/reference/integrations/slack-app.md

 ## Configuration {#configuration}

 The configuration settings allow you to choose the events you're interested in and whether you want to filter them by projects and environments.
 You can configure a comma-separated list of channels to post the configured events to.
-These channels are always notified, regardless of the event type or the presence of [slack tags](#tags).
+These channels are always notified, regardless of the event type or the presence of [Slack tags](#tags).

 #### Events {#events}